 Summer may bring sunny days and fun-filled vacations, but for churches, it can be a challenging time.
 With members taking off for travel and relaxation, attendance and engagement levels at church can decrease, resulting in a dip in giving.
 Everyone calls this season the summer slump.
-And we even have, too.
+And.
 But we want to equip you for a summer of success, and that starts with talking about the season with hopeful expectancy!
 Proverbs 18:21 says, “The tongue has the power of life and death,” so we’re calling it quits on the term “summer slump” and instead approaching this season with a positive outlook.

 Once that language shift happens, the next step is to turn those words into action!
 And there’s something you can do today to kickstart a summer of success.
 By tapping into your data from Easter, you can maintain your Easter momentum all summer long.

 Data can be a powerful discipleship tool.
 In our Church Management and usage has actually increased 4% over the past year, compared to the 19 other tools that stayed the same or fell in usage from the previous year.
 That’s because donor management (and the data that drives it) helps churches make informed decisions that will help them grow and support their congregants.report,

 With a clear understanding of their data, church leaders connect with their members individually to increase generosity and engagement.
 Instead of guessing or following the lead of other churches, you can intentionally communicate and nurture your community.
 The data you collect on Easter (and every Sunday after!) can set your church up for success through the summer season.

 Planning for the summer season is just as important as planning for the big holidays like Easter.
 With many families traveling and taking time off, it’s crucial to have a solid summer plan in place to keep.
 Here are 6 ways for churches to start planning for summer now, a successful and impactful season.